poulson/Clique/_sources/core/dist_multi_vector.txt

       Makes this multi-vector a copy of the given multi-vector.

+.. cpp:type:: class DistMultiVector<F>

+   The same as :cpp:type:`DistMultiVector\<T>`, but the implication is that the underlying datatype `F` is a field rather than just a ring.

 .. cpp:function:: void MakeZeros( DistMultiVector<T>& X )

    Sets every entry in the multi-vector to zero.